zchee/golang-wiki/GitHubCodeLayout.md

 See the output of "` go help packages `" for a full explanation of the "` ... `" syntax.

 All dependencies will be installed alongside your code under "` $GOPATH/src `".
-All Github reposities checked out by "` go get `" will be use the read-only ` https:// ` repository by default.
-To push changes back to github from one of these repositories, change the "` origin/master `" ref in ` .git/config ` to match the SSH repository from Github.
+All GitHub reposities checked out by "` go get `" will be use the read-only ` https:// ` repository by default.
+To push changes back to github from one of these repositories, change the "` origin/master `" ref in ` .git/config ` to match the SSH repository from GitHub.

 # Build